spnda/BlockProt/README.md

 To further configure discord and in-game settings you will need to add a `config.yml` file into `server/plugins/SPlugin`.
 That yml file can have various data:
+- DisableChairSitting: `bool`.
+If true, no players will be able to sit on stairs.
 - Discord:
     - Token: `String`.
 Your discord bot token.
 You can get one from your application https://discord.com/developers
     - JoinMessage: `bool`.
 If true, the bot will send a message for each player that join to discord.